David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 Aetherling's clock calculus is based on the clock calculus type system in [N-Synchronous Kahn Networks](https://dl.acm.org/citation.cfm?id=1111054).
 I will refer to the N-Synchronous Kahn Networks as NKN.

-# Why Clock Signatures
+# Why Clock Signatures Are Necessary To Produce Hardware
+One of Aetherling's goals is to produce efficient hardware with minimal buffering.
+Aetherling accomplishes this goal by compiling to synchronous, streaming hardware.
+Synchronous, streaming hardware ensures that adjacent producer and consumer operators communicate on the same clock cycle to minimize buffering between operators.

+The constraints imposed by the space-time IR types are insufficient to produce synchronous hardware.
-The Aetherling space-time IR specifies the throughput and the total number of clock cycles in an operator's output.
+The Aetherling space-time IR types specifies the [throughput](Basic.md#thoughput) and [total number of clock cycles](Basic.md#time) for each operator's input and output.
-This is shown in the [throughput](Basic.md#thoughput) and [time](Basic.md#time) sections in the basic document.
-However, matching throughputs is insufficient to connect consumer and producer operators in synchronous hardware.
+If two operators are composed, the producer's output throughput and consumer's input throughput must match along with their total numbers of clock cycles.
+Synchronous hardware also requires that producer and consumer operators communicate on the same clock cycle.
-The producer may be valid and emit output on a clock cycle where the consumer is invalid and not expecting data.
+Under the space-time IR types, the producer may be valid and emit output on a clock cycle where the consumer is invalid and not expecting data.
 The emitted data on this clock cycle would be lost without a buffer between the producer and consumer to match clock cycles.

+Adding a clock signature to each space-time IR operator enables Aetherling to determine the offset between valid clocks in composed operators.
-The buffer would store the data until the consumer was ready to accept it.
+With this information, Aetherling can insert minimally sized buffers necessary to store data from the producer until the consumer was ready to accept it.
 The clock calculus provides a language that enables Aetherling to
 1. specify the clock cycles that operators accept and emit data on
-1. compute the size of the retiming buffer necessary between two operators so that their clock cycles match.
+1. compute the size of the retiming buffer necessary between two operators so that their clock cycles match

-# Why The `n` and `v` Parameters Are The Correct Amount of Detail For Type Checking
+# Why The Space-Time IR Types Are Sufficiently Detailed For Type Checking
-The goal of the type `TSeq n v` is to ensure that operators can only be composed if they can compiled to synchronous, streaming implementations.
+The goal of the space-time IR types is to ensure that operators can only be composed if they can be compiled to synchronous, streaming implementations.
 The `TSeq`'s `n` and `v` parameters specify that an operator accepts or emits data on `n` valid clock cycles out of `n+v` total clock cycles.
 If two operators with matching `TSeq` and `SSeq` types are composed, their throughputs and total number of clock cycles match.
 But, they may accept and emit data on different clocks as `TSeq n v` does not specify the order of valid and invalid cycles.
-This ambiguity would seem to prevent `TSeq n v` from accomplishing its goal.
+This ambiguity would seem to prevent the types from accomplishing its goal.
 Synchronous, streaming hardware requires producer and consumer operators to accept and emit data on the same clock cycle.
 However, as noted by the NKN paper, there are producer-consumer pairs which do not emit or accept data on the same clock cycle, but can be made to do so using a finite sized buffer.
 These operators are known as **synchronizable**.